Cyril9227/cyril9227.github.io/_posts/markov-chain/2024-08-28-markov-chain.md

 Here is what Zuckerman says about it:
 >Simons and the code-breakers proposed a similar approach to predicting stock prices, relying on a sophisticated mathematical tool called a hidden Markov model.
 Just as a gambler might guess an opponent’s mood based on his or her decisions, an investor might deduce a market’s state from its price movements.
 Simons’s paper was crude, even for the late 1960s.
 He and his colleagues made some naive assumptions, such as that trades could be made “under ideal conditions,” which included no trading costs, even though the model required heavy, daily trading.
 Still, the paper can be seen as something of a trailblazer.

-One of his early associate, Lenny Baum, was also the co-author of the Baum-Welch algorithm, a method for training hidden Markov models.
-That's what we're going to talk about today and _try_ to implement in `Python`, great refresher from one of my masters courses on the subject
+Also, one of his early associate, Lenny Baum, was the co-author of the Baum-Welch algorithm, a method for training hidden Markov models.<br>

+OK.
+That's 2 instances.
+That's more than enough justification to write a refresher on Markov chains and hidden Markov chains (the topic of one of my masters courses) and _try_ to implement them in `Python`.

 # Markov Chains ?

 It's just a sequence of random variables where the probability of each variable depends only on the state attained by the previous variable (this is called the Markov property).
-That's a **Big** assumption.
+That's a **big** assumption.
 Formally, if we note the states of the system as $$X_{0}, X_{1}, X_{2}, \ldots$$, the Markov property states that for all $$n \geq 0$$ we have:
 $$P(X_{n+1} | X_{n}, X_{n-1}, \ldots, X_{0}) = P(X_{n+1}| X_{n})$$